salsita/prism/docs/getting-started/hello-world.md

 ## Hello World!

-In `main.js` there's just one function `run` which starts the application.
+In `main.js` there's just a single `run` function that starts the application.

 ```javascript
 import run from './boilerplate';